 When a belt is connected to a drive system, the first requirement is that it remain linked to the system and rotate in unison with it.
 Its secure connection guarantees that the motor will perform flawlessly without malfunctioning or errors.
 Early V-belt designs tended to have problems with slippage, wear, and a negative reaction to lubricants.
 In answer to the problems with V-belt design, engineers developed the cogged belt that securely formed a tight connection with drive systems.
-A cogged belt has small cogs or nubs that fit into notches or sprockets on a drive system pulley.
-They ensure that the belt will mesh perfectly at every rotation of the system.

 When cogged belts replaced V-belts, they were made with round cogs since it was felt that round ones would slide easily into the notches of a pulley.
 They worked perfectly, for most applications, but had problems with jumping and slipping during stressful conditions.
 To resolve the problem, belt manufacturers created cogs or nubs that were square and flat that could fit snuggly and tighter into the notches of the drive system and not be prone to slippage.